turingschool/turing-jobs-report/README.md

 bundle Install
 ```

-Launch the app by running
+Launch the app by running:

 ```
 middleman server